 Autowiring

-Autowiring is a great feature that can automatically pass services to the constructor and other methods, so we do not need to write them at all.
+Autowiring is a great feature that automatically passes required services to the constructor and other methods, so we don't have to specify them explicitly.
 It saves you a lot of time.

-This allows us to skip the vast majority of arguments when writing service definitions.
+Thanks to this, we can omit the vast majority of arguments when writing service definitions.
 Instead of:

 services: